mzarafon/penn-treaty-elm/_posts/Penn's_Treaty_with_the_Lenape_Summary.md

 **Articles**

 1. Abrams, Ann Uhry.
 "Benjamin West's Documentation of Colonial History: William Penn's Treaty with The Indians.” *The Art Bulletin* 64.1 (1982): 59.
 Web.

+**Other**

+1. “Penn’s Treaty.” *Casket* (1826-1830) 04 1827: 141. *ProQuest*.
+Web.
+19 Apr.
+2017.

+2. Pennsylvania.
+Lieutenant Governor (1763-1771 : Penn).
+"By the Honourable John Penn, Esq; Lieutenant-governor and Commander in Chief of the Province of Pennsylvania, and Counties of New-Castle, Kent and Sussex, on Delaware, a Proclamation."
+Letter.
+2 Jan.
+1764.
+Pennsylvania.
+Lieutenant Governor (1763-1771 : Penn).
+Philadelphia : Printed by B. Franklin, and D. Hall.,, n.d.
+Web.
+19 Apr.
+2017. <https://catalog.tricolib.brynmawr.edu/find/Record/.b3073811/Description#tabnav>.